apatronl/Hackr/README.md

 |         | Features  |
 ----------|-----------------
 :trophy: | See Hacker News' top, new, and best stories
+:watch: | Apple Watch app for top 5 stories in each category
 :eyeglasses: | Accessibility for the visually impaired
 :octocat: | Free and open source